Consulting authority essay

 • diagnosis of fragile architecture, side effects, tests, and deployment posture

-• stabilization priorities and keep-vs-rebuild guidance
+• stabilization priorities and keep-vs-pause guidance

-Workflow and implementation concerns
+Workflow decision concerns

 • planning or actively managing AI-assisted development

-• workflow clarity before wasted implementation accumulates
+• workflow clarity before more unreviewed work accumulates

 • validation gates, task boundaries, and review ownership